cvhciKIT/sloth/doc/concepts.rst

 The label tool does not have *the one* in which way to store the labels.
 Again, there are some default formats with which the label tool can deal out of the box (one of which will be a yaml file, which resembles the textual representation above).
-However, you are free to define your own loading and saving routines for your labels (see ***).
-This allows you for example to support legacy third-party label formats without the need of converting them first.
+However, you are free to define your own loading and saving routines for your labels (see :doc:`Containers`).
+This allows you for example to support legacy third-party label formats without the need of converting them to yaml first.